YuncongMa/pNet/README.md

 </p>

 # Quality Control
+Personalized FN modeling methods will enhance the functional homogeneity (ex. average functional connectivity with each network) with functional networks, suggesting better functional representation. <br />
 pNet generates a file report for the examination about the one-to-one match between gFNs and pFNs, with another figure to investigate the benefit of using personalized FN modeling.

 <p align="center">